PizzaKartRacers/PizzaKartRacers/README.md

 ## Please Keep In Mind

 I plan on making a server with this with a better server system (dynamically start/stop servers by how many players) so I do not plan to have easy support if it's a singular server.
 If you want to create a fork that does it then be my guest but it will probably not be added to the main branch (Will link to it though so others can use it).

+# How To Use

+## Download the jar (or build it yourself)
+You can download the jar in the [releases section](https://github.com/PizzaKartRacers/PizzaKartRacers/releases)

+## Create Extra Files
+You will need to create a maps.yml file and input the data (can be found in the source code, will make it auto create later).

+You will also need a bungeeGuardToken.yml file where it stores the secret code for your proxy server (will make this optional at some point).

+You will also need to provide the worlds in a maps folder on the machine, this is so the program can grab them and use them when needed.

+## Running The Program.
+To run the program, you just need to do `java -jar PizzaKart-VERSION.jar` Currently the jar requires Java 22 to run.